cloudfoundry/bbs/doc/defining-tasks.md

 ##### `CpuWeight` [optional]

 To control the CPU shares provided to a container, set `CpuWeight`.
 This must be a positive number in the range `1-100`.
 The `CpuWeight` enforces a relative fair share of the CPU among containers per unit time.
-To explain, suppose that conatainer A and container B each runs a busy process that attempts to consume as much CPU as possible.
+To explain, suppose that container A and container B each runs a busy process that attempts to consume as much CPU as possible.

 - If A and B each has `CpuWeight: 100`, their processes will receive approximately equal amounts of CPU time.
 - If A has `CpuWeight: 25` and B has `CpuWeight: 75`, A's process will receive about one quarter of the CPU time, and B's process will receive about three quarters of it.